xvalcarce/valcarce.fr/content/posts/picos_quantuminfo.md

 ## SDP interface and Solver

-To write LP/SDP in Python I recommend the [PICOS](https://gitlab.com/picos-api/picos) interface.
-It is under the GPLv3 free-license, probably supports your favorite solver, has crucial features for quantum information and, most importantly, has an attentive and firendly developper community.
+[PICOS](https://gitlab.com/picos-api/picos) is the Python interface I recommend to write/solve LP/SDP problem.
+It is under the GPLv3 free-license, probably supports your favorite solver, has crucial features for quantum information and, most importantly, has an attentive and friendly developer community.

-Regarding SDP solvers, in my experience, nothing compares to [MOSEK](https://www.mosek.com).
-Sadly, this solver is proprietary (if price is of your concern, MOSEK offer a free one-year license for students).
+Regarding SDP solvers, I had best performance with [MOSEK](https://www.mosek.com).
+Sadly, this solver is proprietary (if price is of your concern, MOSEK offers a free one-year license for students).
 [CVXOPT](https://cvxopt.org) is a relatively good free-licensed alternative to MOSEK.
-However, in my experience, CXOPT have memory-leakage issue, bugs when solving complex SDP, and an important optimization time compare to MOSEK.
+However, in my experience, CVXOPT might lead to some issues (memory-leakage, unstable with complex SDP), and an important optimization time compare to MOSEK.

 ## LP: Local correlations, a membership problem